Le Cercle: History

+In June 2004, it met in the Royal Palace in Belgrade, hosted by Alexander, Crown Prince of Yugoslavia.

 In later years, the British took over the chairmanship of Le Cercle.
 Leading members included the ex-MI6 officer Anthony Cavendish, the British Conservative MP Julian Amery, and Brian Crozier.

 Alan Clark, the British Conservative MP and historian stated in his diaries that Le Cercle was funded by the CIA.